ValksGodotTools/Template/README.md

 // This assumes there is a Player.cs script attached to the Player node Player player = Game.LoadPrefab<Player>(Prefab.Player);
 ```

-### Localisation
-> [!NOTE]
-> By using `Game.Log()`, you can ensure that your logs are consistent across any thread.
-This means you won't have to deal with mixed-up logs when logging from the client, server, and Godot threads.

 ### Services
 > [!IMPORTANT]